toptensoftware/cantabile-media-server/readme.md

             "layers": [
                 {
                     "useProgramList": true,
-                    "programChannel: 1,                    <--- use the selected program of channel 1 instead of 2
+                    "programChannel": 1,                    <--- use the selected program of channel 1 instead of 2
                 },
             ]
         }